MicrosoftDocs/dataexplorer-docs/data-explorer/delete-data.md

 ## Delete data using a retention policy

 Automatically delete data based on a [retention policy](kusto/management/retentionpolicy.md).
 You can set the retention policy at the database or table level.
-This is a very efficient and convenient way to remove old data, but there is no guarantee as to when the removal occurs.
+There is no guarantee as to when the deletion occurs, but it will not be deleted before the retention period.
+This is a very efficient and convenient way to remove old data.

 Consider a database or table that is set for 90 days of retention.
 If only 60 days of data are needed, delete the older data as follows: